Groin Injury Compensation Claims

 Symptoms of a Groin Injury

 There are a number of ways in which a victim of a groin injury may suffer as connecting muscles and tissue can lead to extended symptoms throughout the body.
 The extent and severity of the symptoms suffered will be a determining factor in the amount of compensation that is paid to you.
-Some of the most common symptoms that have been presented to us in groin injury victims include:
+Some of the most common symptoms include:

 - Pain in the thighs, pelvis and hips